UH Rainbow Providing Home Monitoring App to Caregivers of Infants with Complex Congenital Heart Disease

 The Hearts at HOME program has been in use among UH Rainbow families since August 2017.
 So far, the reviews are enthusiastic.

-“The families really like it because we know all the pertinent information before we call them or see them in their visit,” Dr. Dobrolet says.
+“The families really like it because we know all the pertinent information before we call them or see them in their visit.
 “We used to be on the phone for a half an hour, just doing calculations, trying to figure all that out.
 Now we can have a plan for the patient before we even call the family.”

-In addition to greater satisfaction for patient families, Dr. Dobrolet says she expects Hearts at HOME will lead to better medical outcomes for her patients with complex congenital heart disease.
+In addition to greater satisfaction for patient families, the Hearts at HOME will lead to better medical outcomes for her patients with complex congenital heart disease.

-“The goal of Hearts at HOME is to prevent life-threatening events, maximize babies’ growth and development and provide families with education and support,” she says.
-“We hope that it will decrease mortality.
+“The goal of Hearts at HOME is to prevent life-threatening events, maximize babies’ growth and development and provide families with education and support, we hope that it will decrease mortality.
 There is a study of home monitoring simply using a binder that showed that it decreased mortality, so we’re hopeful this will do the same.”

 Hearts at HOME is part of The Congenital Heart Collaborative, a partnership formalized two years ago between UH Rainbow and Nationwide Children’s in Columbus, which brings together expert physicians, surgeons and teams to provide world-class care for patients and families.